NVSL/linux-nova/README.md

 5. NOVA does not currently support extended attributes or ACL.
 6. NOVA does not currently prevent writes to mounted snapshots.
 7. Using `write()` to modify pages that are mmap'd is not supported.
-8. NOVA doesn't provide quota support.
+8. NOVA deoesn't provide quota support.
 9. Moving NOVA file systems between machines with different numbers of CPUs does not work.
 10. Remounting a NOVA file system with different mount options may fail.